 California Native: Plants from California's many and diverse plant communities, including Chaparral, Coastal, Oak Woodland, Redwood Woodland, Riparian and Sierra Nevada to name a few.
 Visit the Natives page to learn more about the way I design with natives.

-Mediterranean Mix: Plants from regions with climates similar to that of California, namely Mediterranean Europe, Australia, South Africa and Chile, in combination with California native plants.
+Mediterranean Mix: Plants from regions with climates similar to that of California, namely Mediterranean Europe, Australia, South Africa and coastal areas of Chile, in combination with California native plants.

-Mediterranean Europe: Classic garden plants such as Olive, Italian Cypress, Lavender, Rosemary, Thyme and many other perennial favorites.
+Mediterranean Europe: Classic garden plants such as Olive, Italian Cypress, Lavender, Rosemary, Thyme and many other garden favorites.

 Tropical: Plants from tropical areas throughout the world, such as South America, Mexico, India, and the Pacific Islands that are adapted to the California climate.

-Perennials: Formal or naturalistic perennial gardens using garden favorites as well as new introductions - can be combined with Roses.
+Perennials: Formal or naturalistic perennial gardens using garden favorites as well as new introductions - can be combined with Roses or fruit trees.

 Temperate Climate: Plants from China, Japan, Europe and the eastern United States.
 Japanese gardens would incorporate plants from this palette.

 Edible: There are many ways to creatively incorporate fruit bearing trees, edible flowers, vegetables and herbs into the landscape design in order to afford the opportunity to eat from the garden year 'round.

 Desert: California natives as well as other desert plants are used to create plant palettes for desert areas of the state.
 Plants like Desert Willow and Red Yucca not only offer soft, lovely flower color but are attractive to hummingbirds and Prickly Pear Cactus produces edible fruit.